AlexanderEvanW/PortfolioProjects/Pizza Sales/README.md

 - There were no orders placed for The Big Meat Pizza in M and L sizes, The Five Cheese Pizza in S and M sizes, and The Four Cheese Pizza in S size.

 ## Dashboard
+After doing the analysis, I created a dashboard for stakeholders to observe and monitor the following key metrics:
+- KPIs: Key Performance Indicators that track the overall performance of the business.
+- Busiest Days and Hours: Identifying peak times to optimize operations and resource allocation.
+- Monthly Sales: Analyzing monthly sales trends to identify growth opportunities and challenges.
+- Top Pizza Sales: Highlighting the most popular pizza items to inform marketing strategies and inventory management.

 [Tableau Link](https://public.tableau.com/app/profile/alexander.evan5078/viz/PizzaSalesDashboard_16874449725380/PizzaSalesDashboard2)

 ![image](https://github.com/AlexanderEvanW/PortfolioProjects/assets/124351667/7b87f88f-5f66-4de7-b2cd-00ae9b501e21)